Rabies Vaccine Information

 - Side effects:

-- Serious side effects from the yellow fever vaccine are rare.
+- Serious side effects from the rabies vaccine are rare.
 Common side effects include soreness at the injection site, rash, high temperature, nausea and pain.

 - The vaccine can be given from birth.